typora/typora-issues/README.md

 # How to find support

 If you want help on using Typora, first search the [Support Site](http://support.typora.io).
-If you don't find what you need there, please submit your question as a new issue [here, as a Support Site issue](https://github.com/typora/typora-issues/issues).
+If you don't find what you need there, please submit your question as a new issue [on the Support Site issues list](https://github.com/typora/typora-issues/issues).
 That we can improve the support site as well as answer your question.
 Feel free also to just email us.